harrykimpel/data-driven-dave-workshop/README.md

   - pygame
   - newrelic

-  Run this command to install all the required packages:
+  Run these commands to install all the required packages in a virtual environment:

+    ```shell
+    python3 -m venv .venv
+    source .venv/bin/activate
-    `pip3 install -r requirements.txt`
+    pip3 install -r requirements.txt
+    ```

 - You'll need a New Relic account.
 The good news is that you can create a [free account here](https://newrelic.com/signup) (no credit card required).
 - New Relic instrumentation